abhishekarya1/Hash-Define-myNotes/content/devops/git.md

 ```

 ### Branching

-Renaming and deleting branches isn't a good idea when working on a repo that multiple people are using.
+Renaming or deleting branches isn't a good idea when working on a repo that multiple people are using.

 ```sh
 # Create branch